Monash-Connected-Autonomous-Vehicle/ESDA/README.md

 ### Dependencies

-This repository uses various third party drivers to run for example SDKs for the zed camera & pizki multi.
+This repository uses various third party drivers to run for example SDKs for the zed camera & piksi multi.
 Refer to the respective repositories of these submodules for further information on such dependencies.
 In the future, instructions will be written as part of this README